 Are you an ambitious person rising to the top and living with limitations?

 You can also find me here under the umbrella of The Unexpected Shape, where I provide resources for ambitious people living with limitations to build resilience, excellence, and legacy.
-I offer a free series of emails called Encouragement Notes, as well as entry into a supportive, thriving Facebook group made up of fascinating and resilient people of all sorts.
+I offer a free series of emails called Encouragement Notes.
 My signature online course, Rawness of Remembering, is a much-loved program that teaches the skills needed for restorative journaling through difficult times.

 Hop on over to The Unexpected Shape, or explore what I have to share about my literary life.